highlights of operations

-Chevron works with a range of organizations that celebrate and increase awareness of the local communities’ diversity and heritage.
+Chevron works with organizations that celebrate and increase awareness of the local communities’ diversity and heritage.

 Chevron is a principal community partner with Yirra Yaakin, Australia’s largest Aboriginal theater group.
 We also partner with Western Australia’s flagship theater company, the Black Swan State Theatre Company.

-Working Together for Onslow is a two-year partnership between the Chevron-operated Wheatstone Project and the Shire of Ashburton aimed at building an engaged, connected and spirited community in Onslow.
+Working Together for Onslow is a two-year partnership between the Chevron-operated Wheatstone Project and the Shire of Ashburton aimed at building an engaged and connected community in Onslow.

-Our local Community Spirit Fund gives small grants to programs in local communities, contributing more than $1 million since 2006.
+Our local Community Spirit Fund gives small grants to programs in local communities.
+We have contributed more than $1 million since 2006.

 record of achievement